 |Graduation Program, 1927|

 It appears graduation was held within the building.
 In the early days, elementary school would only go up to 6th grade and students in East New York who wished to continue would attend P.S.
-64. The 1927 program indicates the graduating class was the 9th grade at this point.
+64. By the mid 1920s the city was establishing the Junior High School level.
+(School buildings housed both elementary and junior highs.)
+The 1927 program indicates 171 had a junior high and the graduating class was the 9th grade at this point.
 Note graduations were semi-annual; the "thirtieth" was held over 15 years.

 |171 Yearbook, Lincoln Log, 1935|

 We've has some success tracking down yearbooks.
 The 1935 edition was nothing special but I did find a very cool ad in the back.